myconstellation/constellation-packages/Squeezebox/README.md

 ### Settings
  - ServerUrl (string - required) : IP adress of the Logitech Media Server with port (for exemple : 192.168.0.50:9000)
+ - ServerUser (string) : Username of the Logitech Media Server if password security is set
+ - ServerPassword (string) : Password of the Logitech Media Server if password security is set

 License
 ----